sparkflows/sparkflows-docs/docs/user-guide/user-guide/visualizations/working-with-idashboard.rst

 Dashboard
 ^^^^^^^^^^^^^^^^^^^^^^

-Click on ``Interactive Dashboard`` tab in the same application where you have created JDBC Dataset.
+Click on ``Dashboard`` tab in the same application where you have created JDBC Dataset.

  .. figure:: ../../../_assets/tutorials/dataset/i-dashboard-tab.PNG